frdel/agent-zero/prompts/agent.system.md

 }
 ~~~

-# Step by step instruction manual to problem solving
+# Step-by-step instruction manual to problem-solving
 - Do not follow for simple questions, only for tasks need solving.
 - Explain each step using your **thoughts** argument.